Roxy Jacenko: Publishing

 In 2012, Jacenko published her first book, Strictly Confidential: A Jazzy Lou Novel.
 It was published by Allen & Unwin and is a semi-fiction "behind-the-scenes" view of the public relations and fashion industries.
 Reviewing the book before its official release, columnist Ros Reines suggested many of the characters were "so thinly disguised as to almost be see-through"—that many were, in fact, caricatures of real and well-known Sydney socialites.
 In a 2013 Good Weekend feature, Jacenko admitted she shared several significant character traits with the novel's main character including an "extreme" dedication to her career, a passing addiction to Nurofen and "strict" dieting.
 In 2017, Jacenko has also admitted to battling depression while her husband was in jail.

-Jacenko’s second book, which was to be titled The Insider, was due to be released in December 2013.
+Jacenko's second book, which was to be titled The Insider, was due to be released in December 2013.
 Instead, in November 2013, Jacenko released The Rumour Mill: A Jazzy Lou Novel, the second novel in her "Jazzy Lou" series.

 Personal life

 Jacenko has one daughter and one son.
 Her daughter, Pixie, has started two companies: Pixie's Fidgets, a toy company, and Pixie's Bows, a hair accessory company.
-Her husband is former investment banker Oliver Curtis, who was convicted for insider trading in 2016 and was released in 2017.
+Her husband is former investment banker Oliver Curtis, who was convicted and imprisoned for insider trading in 2016.
+He was released in 2017.
+They previously lived in Vaucluse, New South Wales.